Jake Worth

 “How do I find a programming mentor?”

-I am lucky to have a group of these mentors.
-I call on them often to talk through tough problems, and get quick, asynchronous feedback.
-It’s part of why I’ve gotten to where I have, and I think I’m better at my job because I get frequent outside advice.
+I feel grateful to have collected a group of mentors over the years.
+I call on them frequently to talk through tough problems.
+I think I’m better at my job because of this regular, impartial outside feedback.

-I’d wish this same situation for everyone.
-In this post, I’ll try to explain how I got here.
-I think it comes down to three things: finding smart people, being mentorable, and recognizing the reciprocal nature of mentorship.
+I’d wish this same situation for everyone!
+In this post, I’ll try to reverse-engineer the path I took to get here.
+I think it comes down to three things: finding smart people, being mentorable, and giving back.

 Find Smart People

-First, you have to get outside of your comfort zone and find great programmers to learn from.
+First, you have to find great programmers to learn from.

-Seek out people who are executing at a level you can’t imagine reaching.
+Seek out people who are executing at a level you can’t imagine yourself reaching.
 You’ll know them when you see them.
-If you can’t see one, get outside your bubble.

-A hallmark of these people is that they’re usually fast at editing files.
+A hallmark of these people is that they’re fast at editing files.
 This little skill demonstrates that they’ve put in time and are committed to improvement.
-They’ll often know patterns and anti-patterns for most problems and be able to communicate and persuade.
+They’ll often know patterns and anti-patterns for most problems and be able to communicate value and persuade.
 They’ll have one or two deep-T skills like security expertise, database wizardy, or strong design chops.
-You might find them hacking on languages thought of as ‘second languages’ like Clojure or Rust.
+You might find them hacking on less beginner-friendly languages like Clojure or Rust.

 At Hashrocket I was surrounded by people like this.
 When you find one, pay attention.
 They are potential mentors.